sjappig/mldn-capstone/report/capstone_report.md

  * Audio is extraced from videos and stored with sample rate 16 kHz.

- * 13 MFCC features are calculated with windown length 0.1 seconds and overlap of 0.05 seconds
+ * 13 MFCC features are calculated with windown length 0.1 seconds and overlap of 0.05 seconds.

- * Top-level labels for audio samples are gathered from the ontology tree and k-hot-encoded
+ * Top-level labels for audio samples are gathered from the ontology tree and k-hot-encoded.

  * Each feature is min-max-normalized.
 This is done even batch normalization is used at parts of the model, as adding the batch normalization inside TensorFlow RNN did not seems easily doable.

- * Sequences were zero-padded to have equal lengths.
+ * Sequences are zero-padded to have equal lengths.
+Even though RNN is able to handle variable length sequences, the sequences used should have equal shapes and then the results are picked according to original lenghts.

 In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
 Questions to ask yourself when writing this section:
 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_